TinyBlueRobots/tinybluerobots.github.io/_posts/2015-03-17-nancy-fsharp.md

           ddv.Value |> unbox<'a> |> Some
         with :?
 InvalidCastException -> None

-This is much more pleasing, and we can carry on like this and build a testable library of functions without even thinking too much about Nancy.
+This is much more pleasing, and we can build up a testable library of functions without even thinking too much about Nancy.
+Here are some example [```Modules```](https://github.com/TinyBlueRobots/NancyFs/blob/master/src/NancyFs/Modules/Modules.fs).

 Next we just have to wire them up.
-Fear not, I've written the boiler plate for you in ```NancyFsModule```, so we just have to do a bit of composition:
+Fear not, I've written the boiler plate for you so we just have to do a bit of composition:

     type Routes() as this =
       inherit NancyFsModule()